rangsimanketkaew/Auto-NWChem/README.md

 ```
 utilfname: cannot allocate:Received an Error in Communication
 ```
 This error message is telling you that NWChem cannot allocate the memory with number of processors.
-The user must specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
+User must specify the amount of memory **PER** processor core that NWChem can possibly employs for a calculation. <br />
-This issue can be easily fixed by adding a memory keyword into INPUT-FILE.nw, e.g.
+This issue can be easily fixed by adding a memory keyword into nwchem input file *.nw* for example 1 Gigabytes/process.
 ```
-memory 1 gb
+memory total 1 GB
 ```
-If you run NWChem using command like this *"mpirun -np N nwchem INPUT-FILE.nw"*, this mean that the total of used memory for this calculation = (1 GB)*(N processors). <br />
+If you run NWChem using command like this *"mpirun -np N nwchem INPUT-FILE.nw"*, this means that the total of used memory for this calculation = (1 GB)*(N processors). <br />
 However, safety first, you can limit the total of memory usage for calculation by specifying optional keyword of memory keyword, says
 ```
 memory total 1 gb
 ```
-More details about memory arrangement can be found this [website](http://www.nwchem-sw.org/index.php/Release66:Top-level#MEMORY)
+More details of memory arrangement can be found on [this website](http://www.nwchem-sw.org/index.php/Release66:Top-level#MEMORY)

 # Running NWChem
-let's try to run nwchem with some test files from **/usr/local/src/NWCHEM/nwchem-6.6/examples/** or **/usr/local/src/NWCHEM/nwchem-6.6/QA/tests**
+User can try to run nwchem with the example file offered by NWChem.
+They are at **/usr/local/src/NWCHEM/nwchem-6.6/examples/** or **/usr/local/src/NWCHEM/nwchem-6.6/QA/tests**.
 Running on standalone or cluster using OpenMPI (straightforward command)
 ```
 mpirun -np N nwchem INPUT-FILE.nw >& OUTPUT-FILE.log